Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 STDERR compared to the array of binary that our runtime uses for outputs.

 It's also easy for `rustc`'s test suite to compile a single `*.rs` file and inspect the output, it's something you could concievably implement using a bash script.
-On the other hand, our compilation process is non-trivial, and the requirement for inspecting changing outputs over time requires us to instrument the runtime and insert assertions after every call to `Program::poll()`.
+On the other hand, our compilation process is non-trivial, and the requirement for inspecting changing inputs over time requires us to instrument the runtime to insert checks for expected behaviour after every call to `Program::poll()`.

 Based on our previous experimentation, let's write down a simple testing
 procedure: